Last Updated on April 24, 2026 by George Pavlopoulos

 Donoussa beach-essentials

 I’m adding a small note about two things you should bring with you.
 As I wrote earlier, the beaches of Donoussa have no sunbeds or umbrellas.
-However, Donoussa is a dry island, meaning there are no trees or tiny bits of shadow.
+However, Donoussa is a dry island, meaning there are no trees or tiny bits of shade.
 If you get easily sunburned or can’t simply stand the heat, it’s better to bring a pop-up beach tent with you and sunscreen.

 Taking a ride with the Donoussa Magissa boat is also a must for many people.
 As I wrote earlier, though, it was too much with this loud folk music for me.
 It’s definitely not my thing, but without sacrificing some peace of mind, you won’t be able to visit Fokospilia, the impressive cave at sea.
 Check the schedule at the port: the vessel leaves straight in front of the Kyma tavern.